tethysplatform/tethys/docs/tutorials/getting_started/beginner.rst

 ::

+    class DamInventory(TethysAppBase):
+        """
+        Tethys app class for Dam Inventory.
+        """
         ...

         def url_maps(self):
             """
             Add controllers
             """
             UrlMap = url_map_maker(self.root_url)

             url_maps = (
                 UrlMap(
                     name='home',
                     url='dam-inventory',
                     controller='dam_inventory.controllers.home'
                 ),
                 UrlMap(
                     name='add_dam',
                     url='dam-inventory/dams/add',
                     controller='dam_inventory.controllers.add_dam'
                 )
             )

             return url_maps

 A ``UrlMap`` is an object that maps a URL for your app to controller function that should handle requests to that URL.

+d.
+At this point you should be able to access the new page by entering its URL (`<http://localhost:8000/apps/dam-inventory/dams/add/>`_) into the address bar of your browser.
+It is not a very exciting page, because it is blank.

 8. Link to New Page
 ===================

-You can access the new page of your app simply be entering the URL `<http://localhost:8000/apps/dam-inventory/dams/add/>`_ into the address bar of your browser.
-However, you can also link to the page from another page using a button.
+Finally, you can also link to the page from another page using a button.

 a.
-Modify the ``add_dam_button`` on the Home page to link to the newly created page:
+Modify the ``add_dam_button`` on the Home page to link to the newly created page (don't forget the import):

 ::

-    from django.core.urlresolvers import reverse
+    from django.shortcuts import reverse

     ...